learnwithaji/pythonbeginner/README.md

 Your module should be able to handle multiple shopping carts, each with their own set of items.
 To test your module, create a script that imports the shopping_cart module and uses it to simulate a few shopping transactions.

-### 13. and later videos: For the source code of the remaining videos, look for the folder starting with the video number. 📂🔢
+### 13 and later videos: For the source code of the remaining videos, look for the folder starting with the video number.
+These are PyCharm projects.
+If you just need the Python code, use the .py files from the folder.